Wamuza1/MechaCar_Statistical_Analysis/README.md

 ![summary](https://user-images.githubusercontent.com/92646311/180630437-b72f1f3f-7316-4013-8049-56d69f39dd46.png)

-- The vehicle length, and vehicle ground clearance variables/coefficients provided a non-random amount of variance to the mpg values in the dataset.They have an  impact on miles per gallon on the MechaCar prototype.
+- The vehicle_length, and vehicle_ground clearance variables/coefficients provided a non random amount of variance to the mpg values in the dataset.They have an  impact on miles per gallon on the MechaCar prototype.
 Moreover, other variables such as:  vehicle weight, spoiler angle, and AWD  indicate a random amount of variance.

 - The p-Value is 5.35e-11, which is  smaller than the assumed significance level of 0.05%.
 There is sufficient evidence to reject our null hypothesis, which indcates The slope of the linear model considered to be not zero.